alcrene/emd-paper-notebooks/Ex_UV_criteria-comparison_grid.md

 mpl.rcParams.update(params)
 ```

++++ {"editable": true, "slideshow": {"slide_type": ""}}

+We need to extend the color scheme from `Ex_UV` to support 4 candidates.

+For this we use the discrete scheme proposed by Paul Tol {cite:p}`paultolColorSchemes2021{Fig. 22}`, which supports sequences between 1 and 23 steps.
+This is implemented by our custom function `discrete_rainbow_scheme`, which is essentially just a table lookup.

-Extend the color scheme from `Ex_UV`.
-Some decent options for candidates, from most to least discriminable.
+Some other decent options for candidates are listed below, from most to least discriminable.
 The greater variety of colours in the most discriminable palettes makes them a bit jarring.

     hv.Palette("TolRainbow", range=(0.1, 1.), reverse=True)
     hv.Palette("Sunset", range=(0., 1.), reverse=True)